kevinolega/callcentertrainingtips/_posts/2018-07-11-call-simulation.md

 **Never panic**.

 You learn to do this by being familiar with the situation.
 You become familiar with the situation by study and experience.
-In my case I failed a few times until I understood common patterns.
+In my case, I failed a few times until I understood common patterns.
 Take deep breaths before a call.
 Smile when you get nervous.

 **Never get angry**.